antarctica/magic-projects-portfolio/README.md

 Terraform is used for configuring:

-* a GitLab project in GitLab.com as a deployment source for the DigitalOcean App Platform
+* the [GitLab project in GitLab.com](#gitlab-mirror-repository) as a deployment source for the DigitalOcean App Platform
 * DigitalOcean App Platform application

 Access to the [BAS DigitalOcean account](https://gitlab.data.bas.ac.uk/WSF/bas-do) are required to provision these